The following article is an standard sample format of a Research Paper (Term Paper) by a High School student. This format is as of 2014.

 Managing the inflation is bigger than our life that is so tough to sustain.
 It has to act all government agencies to keep it manageable.
 Because inflation means our economy, it is the measure how far can we go and how much we are behind.
 After I read several articles, news and blog, gathered some information and until I wrote this research paper, I sat in my bed and tried to think what it should supposed to do to handle the inflation in the Philippines.
 As a young mind, as an ordinary citizen and as a high school student, I think inflation can be controlled by imposing real serious mechanisms so that every people of the Philippines be it young, old, rich and poor can enjoy the distribution of government return to its citizens.
 It’s purely finance, meaning all these things that are happening to our inflation are about money, business, job, and manpower.
 To sustain this inflation, the government must generate more jobs and rely on local jobs.
 Generate more jobs, invite foreign investors and encourage the local entrepreneurs to engage in business.
 More jobs mean more employment and eventually bigger taxes collection.
 We need to give jobs to those unemployed in order for them to buy commodities, to save money in the bank, and to improve their lives.
 This makes the money is circulating.
 This is the return of investment that sustains the inflation rate go down, appreciates the value of currency and gives purchasing power of peso.
 Local job is important in order for us to be self-reliant.
 For the longer time of our being independent country, I think we must also independent in relying to our own resources.
 Boost the agricultural sector, this is the sector where we will not need to heavily rely on the foreign investors.
 We must self-sufficient in our own crops especially in rice which we need to import rice while we have abundant, wide open and perfect land for farming.
 And in rural places like most in provinces, farming has been the livelihood that could maximize the resources both the labor force and the soil by aiding them with full support.

 Let us patronize our own products.
 I believe it is about time for us to disown colonial mentality.
-We have to remove in our principle the concept of having the important products are better than locally manufactured products in terms of quality and service.
+We have to remove in our principle the concept of having the imported products are better than locally manufactured products in terms of quality and service.
 We have many talented workers who can equal or even surpass the caliber of those foreign labors who are making the imported home furniture, shoes, perfume, apparels, and etcetera.
 We have to stop choosing the imported chocolates, candies, garlic, corn over the locally manufactured and harvested.
 By patronizing our own products, we are giving our fellowmen more capital to produce more, helping their industry to keep on going and helping them to grow and expand.
 And definitely it helps our inflation manageable.

 Invest in tourism.
 Our country has an array of beautiful places that we can be proud of and showcase to whole world.
 There are still many hidden and undiscovered places that are waiting to uncover.
 Earning the international recognition as the “Destination of the Year” during the 25thAnnual TTG Travel Awards 2014, it is the perfect time to promote and improve our local tourist spots by securing the safety of the foreigners and giving them the convenience from the point of entry in our international airport to their point of destination.
 But this is not only goes for the foreign guests only.
 It is equally important to promote our tourist spot to our locals.
 It is common reaction and grievance from local tourists when comparing the cost of travel to domestic and going to neighboring countries for tour that it is either the same or sometimes it is even cheaper to go outside than to go for local tour.
 If the Department of Tourism can lower the cost such as the travel tax, the airway fair, and hotels through coordination with travel agency, ticketing offices and resorts proprietors, then it will be a big come-on to locals to try visiting own country.
 Lower the cost and let us not be foreigners to our own country.

 Create more jobs.
 It is nice to generate jobs in provinces where its inhabitants will not need to go to crowded Manila.
 Industries can bring to these regions to spread the employment across the country.
 By doing so, it is enhancing the lives of the residents and reinforcing the local community as well.
 And it also makes the provinces into developing region into cities.
 And also, this will withhold every Filipino who is planning to work to other countries if there is available job nearest to their home and family.
-Being a daughter of an OFW, I know how much the sacrifice of an OFW and the family.
+Being a son of an OFW, I know how much the sacrifice of an OFW and the family.
 Working in a foreign country is difficult.
 It is not secured that anytime an OFW can be repatriated to give their job to the locals of the host country.
 During localization, recession and war, all these uncertain factors are stimulating the OFW’s job security that when laid off, bunch of unemployment is waiting for them.
 That is why it is important to create more jobs.
 As we know, OFWs are the living heroes.
 From the ten million OFWs who have kept the Philippines alive and its economy afloat, their remittance alone enabled our economy to survive regional and global crises.
 The OFW phenomenon, which was supposed to be a temporary solution to the country’s growing unemployment during the 1970’s has become an important part of the economy.
 Imagine what would happen to our unemployment problem if the ten million OFW were suddenly come home due to mass lay off?
 This might be a hypothetical question but can put in reality.
 Employment is only one of the major contributions of the OFWs.
 Their remittances saved our economy from collapse during the debt crisis in the early eighties (1980’s) and enabled us to avoid recession during the global financial crisis in 2008.
 It is not an exaggeration to say that the OFWs fueled the boom in the property business, banking, retailing and even the automotive market, making the inflation rate tolerable.
 The reality is that the OFWs are driving the Philippine economy and this is even more significant given that our economy continues to be driven by consumption spending because we still lack an industrial base.